-You have recently received a Notice of Violation or Excess Emissions.
+You have recently received a Notice of Violation.
 We want to help you understand the Missouri Department of Natural Resources’ Air Pollution Control Program's enforcement process.
 We hope the following information will help you as we work together to resolve the violation.

 The mission of the department’s Air Pollution Control Program is to preserve the air quality of Missouri.
 We protect Missouri’s air quality by enforcing the state’s laws and regulatory standards regarding air pollution.
 Our main goal in any enforcement action is to help you successfully achieve successful compliance with these standards and then to maintain compliance.
 The following are answers to the questions you may have about this process.

-The Notice of Violation or Notice of Excess Emissions is the first step in the enforcement process.
-When we discover a possible violation of an air pollution law or regulation, we may issue either a Notice of Violation or Notice of Excess Emissions, depending on the circumstances.
+A Notice of Violation is the first step in the enforcement process.
+When we discover a possible violation of an air pollution law or regulation, we may issue a Notice of Violation.
 The notice will state how you are out of compliance and what we expect you to do to remedy the situation.

-How should I respond to a Notice of Violation or Notice of Excess Emissions?
+How should I respond to a Notice of Violation?

 Our first priority is to help you successfully comply with the regulations and protect Missouri’s air quality.
 So, the first thing you need to do is review the circumstances surrounding the notice and to correct whatever has caused the problem.
 We will help you understand the regulations and provide some technical assistance.
 You can obtain additional technical assistance by contacting the department’s Air Pollution Control Program at 573-751-4817, or by contacting the Department of Natural Resources toll-free at 800-361-4827.